Olu Oluwatimi

-Olusegun Oluwatimi (born August 5, 1999) is an American football center for the Michigan Wolverines.
-He previously attended the University of Virginia, playing college football for the Virginia Cavaliers before graduating with a degree in economics in 2021.
-Oluwatimi played a final year as a graduate student for the Wolverines at the University of Michigan in 2022, where he won the Rimington and Outland Trophy.
+Olusegun Oluwatimi (born August 5, 1999) is an American professional football center for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Virginia Cavaliers and Michigan Wolverines.
+He was an All-American with Michigan, winning the Rimington Trophy, Outland Trophy, and the Joe Moore Award in 2022.

-College
+College career

 Oluwatimi attended DeMatha Catholic High School in Hyattsville, Maryland, before enrolling at the United States Air Force Academy in 2017.
-He was a member of the Air Force Falcons football team but did not appear in any games with them.
+He was a member of the Air Force Falcons football team, but did not appear in any games with them.

 Virginia Cavaliers

 Oluwatimi transferred to the University of Virginia in 2018 and started 32 consecutive games for the Virginia Cavaliers from 2019 to 2021.
 In 2021, he was one of the three finalists for the Rimington Trophy, an award presented annually to the best center in the country.
 He was selected by the Football Writers Association of America as a second-team All-American.
 Oluwatimi graduated with a degree in economics in 2021.